The Best Ways to Ship Frozen and Perishable FoodPosted On 8th March 2019

 So, just how do you do that?

-We’ve put together a comprehensive guide that will explain the best way to ship perishable food and how to ship something frozen, along with a number of tips to ensure you do it successfully and safely.
+We’ve put together a comprehensive guide that will explain the best way to ship perishable food and how to ship frozen food, along with a number of tips to ensure you do it successfully and safely.

-First, we’re going to cover how to ship perishables.
+First, we’re going to cover how to ship perishable food.
 Keep in mind, when you send perishables through the mail you do so at your own risk.
 There is always the chance of the items soiling during transport if they’re not packed properly, so keep that in mind.

-Before mailing any perishable items, make sure that what you’re sending has enough shelf life to make it to your desired destination.
+Before perishable food shipping, make sure that what you’re sending has enough shelf life to make it to your desired destination.
 This is especially true when sending items internationally.

-Each country has rules and regulations around what can be sent through the mail, so make sure to check those before shipping any perishable items.
+Each country has rules and regulations around what can be sent through the mail, so make sure to check those before perishable food shipping.
 For example, fresh produce and meats can’t be mailed internationally.

 Most importantly, use common sense.
 If you think the item you’re sending might spoil don’t risk it.